Social Media 101 for Coaches

 It’s no secret that many coaches view social media as an unwelcome distraction.
 In a world where a single thoughtless tweet could spill a training secret or expose the team to negative media attention, is it possible to use social media to help your coaching career?
 Absolutely!

-- How to establish online boundaries with my athletes.
+How do I establish online boundaries with my athletes?

 You’re checking your email when suddenly, a Facebook friend request from an athlete pops up in your inbox.
 On one hand, you’ve friended a few other athletes to make it easier to coordinate travel to competition.
 On the other hand, however, this athlete is a minor.
 Do you friend the athlete or leave him or her in your friend queue and make up some excuse about how you don’t go on Facebook anymore?
 Or maybe you throw your computer out the window and never look back?